Upgrading java jre that comes with Harvest

 1. Shut down all SCM-related processes running on the machine.

-2. Delete the %CA_SCM_HOME%\jre folder.
+2. Backup and then delete the %CA_SCM_HOME%\jre folder.
 If you have trouble deleting all the files in the %CA_SCM_HOME%\jre folder, see the Additional Information section below.

 3. Install the new version of JRE to its default location.